CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ## API Guides

-This section will describe the different tools you can use to extract bulk data for a contract.
+This section provides step by step instructions for the use of sample Bash, Powershell and Python scripts built by the AB2D team to demonstrate how to run and automate an export.
+These clients are provided as examples and are not meant for long term use in production.

+This may be a great starting point for your engineering or development teams however it is important to note that the AB2D team does not regularly maintain the sample clients.
+Additionally, a best-effort was made to ensure the clients are secure but they have not undergone comprehensive formal security testing.
+Each user/organization is responsible for conducting their own review and testing prior to implementation.

+When used in production, these clients have the ability to download PII/PHI information.
+You should therefore ensure the environment in which these scripts are run is secured in a way to allow for storage of PII/PHI.
+Additionally, when used in the production environment the scripts will require use of your production credentials.
+Please ensure that your credentials are handled in a secure manner and not printed to logs or the terminal.
+Ensuring the privacy of data is the responsibility of each user and/or organization.

-### Bash API Client Step by Step Guide
+### Sample Bash API Client Step by Step Guide

-This guide shows how to use an existing example API client that we provide consisting of several scripts.
+This guide shows how to use our sample Bash API client consisting of several scripts.
 The example API client is free to use or extend.
-However, this client is just an example implementation and you should implement your own client suited to your needs.
+However, this client is just an example implementation and organizations should implement thier own client suited to their needs.

 | Scripts| |
 | :---------------------------------  | --- |